awsdocs/amazon-comprehend-developer-guide/doc_source/API_ListEntitiesDetectionJobs.md

 HTTP Status Code: 500

  **InvalidFilterException**
-The filter specified for the `ListTopicDetectionJobs` operation is invalid\.
+The filter specified for the `ListDocumentClassificationJobs` operation is invalid\.
 Specify a different filter\.
 HTTP Status Code: 400

  **InvalidRequestException**